jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The tones in a scale are numbered in order, from lowest pitch to highest.
 These numbers are called “scale degrees”.
-The first degree of a scale is often called the “tonic”.
+The first degree of a scale is called the “tonic”.
+The other degrees are named for their interval from the tonic.

 Most scales in Western music are "diatonic", which means they have seven notes,